Please welcome Joy from 21 Wale! Joy knows all about sewing for school boys. Thanks for stopping by Joy!

 It's easy to do a shaped or rounded pocket, too.
 Just cut a long strip (plus seam allowance on both long edges) for an extension and sew it around the edge of the pocket.

-Push the pocket extensions in and press.
+Push the pocket extensions in and press in an accordian fold.
+This is an inverted pleat.
 The fold will be centered.
+This allows the pocket to be 3-D off the pants.

 This is optional, depending on how you want your pocket to look.
+A top stitch does look more professional.
 Do three separate lines of stitching, rather than one long one around the pocket.
-Otherwise, when you turn the corner, you'll catch the folds of fabric.
+Otherwise, when you turn the corner, you’ll catch the folds of fabric.
+In other words, stitch (and backstitch) along one side.
+Remove from the machine, than stitch along the next side and repeat.

 Probably the trickiest part of the cargo pocket is positioning the pocket extensions so that they are stitched directly under the pocket piece.
 It's easy for them to slide outward.